IBM/secure-bitcoin-wallet/README.md

 - Accept a warning on a browser to use a self-signed certificate.
 - Click "register" to register name, e-mail address, and password, for the first time.
 Or click "login" if already registered.
 - Access https://hostname:port/electrum again if not redirected automatically.
 - Create and load a wallet from a Wallet tab.
+Leave the seed field empty unless you want to use a seed from a previously created wallet.
 - Reload the browser.
 - Select one of three tabs (`History`, `Requests`, `Receive`, `Send`, or `Sign`) to interact with the wallet.